 It is possible to do conditional pcap logging by using the conditional option in the pcap-log section.
 By default the variable is set to all so all packets are logged.
 If the variable is set to alerts then only the flow with alerts will be logged.
 If the variable is set to tag then only packets tagged by signatures using the tag keyword will be logged to the pcap file.
 Please note that if alerts or tag is used, then in the case of TCP session, Suricata will use available information from the streaming engine to log data that have triggered the alert.

 '''

 - pcap-log:

 enabled: yes

 filename: log.pcap

 Limit in MB.

 limit: 32

-mode: sguil # "normal" (default) or sguil.
+mode: normal # "normal" or multi

-sguil_base_dir: /nsm_data/

 conditional: alerts

 '''